CoinFabrik/on-ink-integration-tests/test-cases/balance/README.md

 In [PR #1982](https://github.com/paritytech/ink/pull/1982) we updated the default balance in integration tests to be the same as in e2e-tests.
 This is not definitive, as we want opinions if this should be like this.

-We also corrected the initial balance of default addresses, updating [PR #1955](https://github.com/paritytech/ink/pull/1955) from Milestone 2.
+We also corrected the initial balance of default addresses in [PR #1955](https://github.com/paritytech/ink/pull/1955).